The Fluid: After The Fluid

 After the Fluid broke up, drummer Garrett Shavlik started the band Spell (not Boyd Rice's band of the same name), which was signed for a time to Island Records.

 Bassist Matt Bischoff started the band '57 Lesbian.

 John Robinson talked with Kurt Cobain of Nirvana about doing an album along with Mark Lanegan of Screaming Trees.
 Unfortunately, Cobain's death ended that possibility.
 Robinson joined Jim Wallerstein (a.k.a.
 Jim Walters) of Das Damen in New United Monster Show, which lasted until 1999.

 Reunion

 The Fluid reunited to perform at Sub-Pop Records 20th Anniversary at Redmond's Marymoor Park in Seattle in July 2008.
 This was preceded by a June 20 show at the Bluebird Theater in Denver.
 A series of dates in Hoboken, Brooklyn, and Seattle followed in 2009, but after that the Fluid disbanded again.

-Their guitarist, Rick Kulwicki, died on February 15, 2011, at the age of 49.
-In March 2011 and again in January 2012, the Fluid took part in fundraiser shows for Kulwicki's twin sons.
+Guitarist Rick Kulwicki died on February 15, 2011, at the age of 49.
+In March 2011 and again in January 2012, the Fluid participated in fundraiser shows for Kulwicki's twin sons.
+Hosted by Sub-Pop Records, the Kulwicki sons and their band, Purple Fluid, who released their own EP with Sapos Records, played in the memorial for their father titled Pure Sunshine at the Bluebird Theater.
 The headline act in 2012 was Mudhoney.
+Purple Fluid has their own historical releases from their pre-teen years on Reverb Nation, and it is easy to hear the influence of Rick Kulwicki and the Fluid on the boys.